 Manage a BOS Session

-Create a new v2 session
+Create a v2 session

 Creating a new BOS v2 session requires the following command-line options: